Last updated on October 23rd, 2024 at 04:49 pm

 Example

-For example, if you had large copying machine which you leased by a company for a period of 12 months, the company benefits from its use over the full-time period.
+For example, if you had a large copying machine that you leased by a company for a period of 12 months, the company benefits from its use over the full-time period.
 So, Recording an advanced payment made for the lease as an expense in the first month would not adequately match expenses with revenues generated from its use.
-Therefore, you should be recorded as a prepaid expense and allocated out to expense over the full twelve months.
+Therefore, you should be recorded as a prepaid expense and allocated out to expenses over the full twelve months.

 Prepaid rent journal entry